zinyando/crewai_chat_ui/README.md

 The CrewAI Chat UI:

-1. Searches for crew.py or *_crew.py files in your current directory and subdirectories
+1. Searches for crew.py or *_crew.py files in your current directory
 2. Loads your crew instance
 3. Uses the crew's chat_llm to initialize a chat interface
-4. Analyzes your crew to understand its purpose and required inputs
+4. Provides a modern web-based UI for interacting with your crew
-5. Provides a web-based UI for interacting with your crew
+5. Manages chat history using local storage for persistent conversations

 ## Configuration